Skyscraper (1996 film)

 Skyscraper is a 1996 direct-to-video American film starring Anna Nicole Smith.
-It was directed by Raymond Martino and written by William Applegate Jr. and John Larrabee.
+It was directed by Raymond Martino, written by William Applegate Jr. and John Larrabee, and produced by PM Entertainment.
 Its plot borrows heavily from the film Die Hard, with Smith taking the lead role.

 Plot

 Carrie Wink is a helicopter pilot employed by Heliscort, a company that offers heli-taxi transport to high level clients.
 She is married to Gordon Wink, a detective with the LAPD.

 Fairfax, a South African criminal mastermind, is intent on collecting four interlocking electronic devices or circuits that can "shift the balance of power in the world."
 Through deception and violence he has acquired three of the devices.

 Carrie, unbeknownst to her, has shuttled two of Fairfax’s goons to the site of one of their exchanges.
 The fourth device is tucked away in the Zitex building, an 86-floor skyscraper in downtown Los Angeles.

 Carrie is again called to pick up two VIPs, who this time turn out to be Fairfax and his French assistant Jacques.
 She takes them to the building, where the terrorists take over the security system and liquidate the guards as well as appropriate an entire floor.

 Fairfax meets up with Cranston, the possessor of the fourth device.
 As with the previous three deliverers of the devices, Fairfax plans on killing him.
 Cranston is mortally wounded in a shootout.
 Before entering the building, Cranston suspected trouble, so his companion went in unseen.
 Before dying, Cranston escapes with the suitcase holding the device and meets up with Carrie, who helps him up to the roof.
 He gives her the suitcase and admonishes her to keep it away from Fairfax at all costs.

 Carrie is pursued over the roof by a goon.
 With no way out but over the top, she jumps into a window washer's rig.
 She attaches herself to a steel winch cable and drops many floors down the side of the building.
 Swinging around to avoid the goon's bullets, Carrie crashes through a window just as he destroys the winch with machine-gun fire, causing the cable to break free.